tableau/extension-date-updater/README.md

 ## Using the Extension
 1. Bring in the extension
-2. In the configuration window, choose the date parameter to update
+2. In the configuration window, choose the date parameter to update *Note: It must be a Date or Date-Time parameter and must allow "All" values*
 3. Click OK

 Note: You can add as many instances of this extension as you like!